hvkone/wordfinder/README.md

 8. alpha version release

-### sprint #four
+### sprint 4: planning

-1. review codes we have pushed to the base github repo @all
-2. with models we had train more languages, train_model. py to database, cluster_model. py to get word2vec model(it doesn't need to store database so everyone can do it)@all
-3. test every py module and welcome to commit bugs we everyone find @all
-4. with logging module add logs before and after important events @all
+review codes we have pushed to the base github repo @all with models we had train more languages, train_model. py to database, cluster_model. py to get word2vec model(it doesn't need to store database so everyone can do it)@all test every py module and welcome to commit bugs we everyone find @all with logging module add logs before and after important events @all Time complexity for this task is a needed issue for us to consider.

+1. DATABASE
+  1. 1. create accesible db for everyone
+    1. 1.
+1. Will have to change util.py to connect to new db
+  1. 2. check the ouput for application
+  1. 3.
+Also we need to train more languages.
+  1. 4.
+Add more text files

+2. KWIC
-5. we should highlight the selected word in each sentence
+  2. 1. we should highlight the selected word in each sentence
+  2. 2.
+Check the length of words on each side of selected word
+  2. 3. sentence by sentence

+3. CLUSTERING
+  3. 1.
+  3. 2.
+We should adjust our cluster algorithms and apply more algorithms to our cluster_model.py.
+  3. 3.
+Cluster after user search word
-6. we should adjust our cluster algorithms and apply more algorithms to our cluster_model.py.
-Also, before alpha version we did cluster task only among sentences with the selected word, but actually we shoud do that from the whole corpus of the language corresponding selected word.
-For example, if we select the word excellent, then find a sentence such as: He was an excellent journalist and a very fine man, after the cluster, we expect to get the sentence like he is a very good man.
+    3. 3.
+1. For example, if we select the word excellent, then find a sentence such as: He was an excellent journalist and a very fine man, after the cluster, we expect to get the sentence like he is a very good man.

-Time complexity for this task is a needed issue for us to consider.
-7. Also we need to train more languages.
+  3. 5.
+Also need to set a default k value...
+    3. 5.
+1. Elbow Method
+    3. 5.
+2. will try to determine default k based on length of characters in selected
+  3. 6.
+Evaluate quality of cluster